Introduction

 Policies and regulations

 Ethics.
-The exams are individual and closed-book, except when noted otherwise and in the specific conditions noted.
-Cheating on the exam or the group assignment will automatically result in a failure in the course.
+The exams are individual and closed-book, except when otherwise noted and in the exact conditions specified.
+Cheating on the exam automatically results in failure in the course.
+Essays will be submitted by students to Turnitin and must be entirely original.
+(Quotations are not allowed.)
 Lists can be solved with help of colleagues, but they must be written individually.
-Essays will be submitted by students to Turnitin, and must be entirely original.
-(Quotations are not allowed.)
-Copied lists or essays with similarity will result in forfeit all optional (extra credit) course activities.

 Reviews.
 Along with the grading of the exam, I will send the answer key.
-Revision requests must be accompanied by a precise and specific explanation of where the correction would not be consistent with the answer key and why.
-Lists, the group assignment and the essays do not allow grading revisions.
+Revision requests (Artigo 81, §§1-2 do RG/USP) must be accompanied by a precise and specific explanation of where the correction would not be consistent with the answer key and why.
 There are no requests for final grade revision.
-[Artigo 81, §§1-2 do RG/USP]

 Retake test.
 Students who have more than 70% of attendance and a grade between 3 and 5 (Portaria CoG 3583/1989) can take a second assessment (retake test), thus having their final average in the discipline as the simple arithmetic average of the course average and of the retake test grade.